Our Autism Spectrum Disorder Assessment Team (ASDAT) offers a specialist assessment and diagnosis service for children under the age of 18.

 - The child should be registered with a Barnsley GP.

-- The child / young person is under the age of 18.
+- The child / young person is under the age of 18 – if you are about to turn 18, please contact us to discuss this before submitting a referral.

 - An Early Help Assessment (EHA) must be active and reasonable time allowed to fully address the child’s needs.
 The need for a referral to ASDAT should be identified in the EHA review once other causes for the difficulties have been ruled out.
 What is early help?